vscheff/BSV_15/README.md

 ## Usage

-To run the program, run the following command:
+To run the program, run the following command from the program's root directory:

     python3 main.py